Surveyors You Can Trust

 Designed to give landlords and investors an understanding of a property they are intending to purchase or for an existing rental property.

-A thorough inspection is carried out, based on the RPSA standards, to assess the property and look for any items that may cause problems for tenants, this helps to ensure landlords are able to fulfil their obligation in providing a safe and habitable home.
+A thorough inspection is carried out, based on the RPSA reporting standards, to assess the property and look for any items that may cause problems for tenants, this helps to ensure landlords are able to fulfil their obligation in providing a safe and habitable home.

-The report includes a Level 2 Homebuyer type survey with multiple photographs as well as a review of 29 hazard profiles identified by the Housing Health & Safety Rating System used by local authorities to assess the safety of properties in the private rented sector.
+The report includes a Level 2 type survey with multiple photographs as well as a review of 29 hazard profiles identified by the Housing Health & Safety Rating System used by local authorities to assess the safety of properties in the private rented sector.

 Landlords may be able to off-set the cost of a Buy To Ley survey as a business expense, reducing the financial impact of the survey.